karlssberg/Motiv/docs/builder/WhenTrue.md

 # WhenTrue()

 The `WhenTrue()` method is used to yield values when the proposition is satisfied.
 It also implicitly sets `TMetadata` type for the rest of the proposition.
 Any values yielded from underlying propositions (if they exist) will be supplanted by the new value from the`WhenTrue()` method.
 However, should the underlying yielded values still be required, then it is still possible to re-yield them.

 Whilst the `WhenTrue()` method overloads remains broadly consistent across the various ways a proposition can be built, there are nuances to be aware of that are as a result of prior builder method calls.
-The outliers are the Higher-Order propositions, which require the pairing of models and results to be preserved for them to be useful.
+The outliers are the Higher-Order propositions, which require the pairing of models and results to be preserved for them to be useful, and atomic propositions that have no underlying propositions to yield assertions/metadata from.

 This method is overloaded and takes one of the following types